 - Take out the rubber washer once the spout comes off, and replace it.

 If this process isn’t successful, you probably need a completely new shower diverter valve.
 To ensure you get a leak-free shower head, we recommend calling a plumber for help.

 Worn washers in the shower head might also cause a leak.
-Just like washers and o-rings create watertight seals between connections in your faucet, they do the same for shower heads and have the same effect when they dry out or split.
+Just like washers and o-rings create watertight seals between connections in your faucet, preventing leaks, they do the same for shower heads and have the same effect when they dry out or split.
 For shower heads with swivel connections, this happens more frequently.
 You can take your shower head off and deconstruct it to replace your washer and o-ring.
 This could also get tricky and require professional assistance if you don’t feel comfortable.